deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Who are you here to see, male?" the second guard interrogated him, clearly not satisfied with Myun's reassurance.
 To judge from Myun's resigned and impatient body language, this was nothing unusual.

-Maybe he *should* court the young female after all…If nothing else, Myun would benefit from knowing she had allies.
+Maybe he *should* court the young female after all...If nothing else, Myun would benefit from knowing she had allies.

 "I'm here to inform the late Mother-Supreme's chosen successor of her nomination."
 He announced, picking the one of the three truthful answers he could have given on the grounds that it was probably the least controversial.